 - 1. Implement Floodplain Reclamation projects in collaboration with Municipalities.
 These projects will be identified in the Local Flood Analysis plans.
 (SCMPr Staff) - 2.
 Complete approved Delaware Watershed Stream Management Implementation Grant Program projects within the East and West Branch of the Delaware River watershed.
 A complete list of SMIP grants can be found on catskillstreams.org website.
-(SCMPr Staff and Sponsor)

-B. Enhance Recreation Opportunities Action Items:

-- 1. Provide technical assistance to communities to enhance streamside recreational opportunities.
+(SCMPr Staff and Sponsor) - B. Enhance Recreation Opportunities Action Items: - 1.
+Provide technical assistance to communities to enhance streamside recreational opportunities.
 (DCPD, SCMPr staff, NYC DEP) - 2.
-Continue to work with the East Branch Recreation and Fisheries subcommittee in the implementation of the East Branch Recreation Access Plan.
+Continue to work with the East Branch flood commission, municipalities and stakeholder groups in the implementation of the East Branch Recreation Access Plan.
 (DCPD, SCMPr staff, NYC DEP) - 3.
-Continue to work with West Branch communities and stakeholder groups on improving recreation access on the West Branch Delaware River (DCPD, SCMPr staff, NYCDEP) - 4.
-Continue to provide technical assistance to the West Branch Recreation sub-committee for the boat launches along the West Branch Delaware River.

-C. Enhancement of Watershed Fisheries Action Items:

-- 1. Provide technical assistance and general direction to local grass-roots efforts, watershed associations and fisheries organizations to enhance existing fisheries.
+Continue to work with West Branch flood commissions, municipalities and stakeholder groups on improving recreation access on the West Branch Delaware River (DCPD, SCMPr staff, NYCDEP) - 4.
+Continue to provide technical assistance to the flood commissions, municipalities and stakeholder groups for recreational opportunities (ie boat launch and river walk). - C. Enhancement of Watershed Fisheries Action Items: - 1.
+Provide technical assistance and general direction to local grass-roots efforts, watershed associations and fisheries organizations to enhance existing fisheries.
 (DCPD, SCMPr staff, NYC DEP) - 2.
-Work with the Delaware County Chamber of Commerce, Central Catskills Chamber of Commerce, and the Recreation and Fisheries sub-committees to promote recreational fishing in the Cannonsville and Pepacton Reservoirs and support the new boating program through outreach promotional activities such as sponsored fishing days, boating safety and fishing safety courses, etc. (SCMPr Staff, DCPD, NYC DEP, EBDR Recreation and Fisheries sub-committee, CWC, DC Chamber of Commerce) - 3.
-Encourage groups to work with municipalities to apply for funding through SMIP for projects that improve fish habitat, angling opportunities and an understanding of and appreciation for the aquatic ecosystem (SCMPr Staff, DCPD, NYC DEP, PAC)
+Work with the Delaware County Chamber of Commerce, Central Catskills Chamber of Commerce, and the Recreation and Fisheries sub-committees to promote recreational fishing in the Cannonsville and Pepacton Reservoirs and support the new boating program through outreach promotional activities such as sponsored fishing days, boating safety and fishing safety courses, etc. (SCMPr Staff, DCPD, NYC DEP, EBDR Recreation and Fisheries subcommittee, CWC, DC Chamber of Commerce) - 3.
+Encourage groups to work with municipalities to apply for funding through SMIP for projects that improve fish habitat, angling opportunities and an understanding of and appreciation for the aquatic ecosystem (SCMPr Staff, DCPD, NYC DEP, PAC) - a.
+Work with Trout Unlimited to plant trees in the riparian buffer with volunteer groups and schools.